Francisco Bangoy International Airport: As a civil aviation airport

 The Davao (Sasa) Airport was opened for civil aviation on August 25, 1958.
 It initially consisted of a new 1500 m long by 30 m wide concrete runway and a 200 m long by 60 m wide apron.
 The grass airstrip was later converted as a taxiway for general aviation.

 By 1959, the complex consisted of a small control tower and several low-rise buildings.
+On June 19, 1960, Republic Act No. 2762 was enacted which renamed the airport to Francisco Bangoy Airport in honor of the late Don Francisco Bangoy.
 Right of way and access to the terminal buildings and the airport were improved through further donation of land by Paciano Bangoy, Francisco's son, during the latter stages of Paciano's gubernatorial term.
-On June 19, 1960, Republic Act No. 2762 was enacted which renamed the airport to Francisco Bangoy Airport in honor of the late Don Francisco Bangoy.
 In 1970, the runway was extended and widened to 2000 m and 36 m, respectively, while the apron was widened to 100 m.
 Five years later, the runway was further extended and widened to 2500 m and to the current 45 m, respectively.

-A new terminal designed by Filipino architect Leandro Locsin, with a capacity of one million passengers, started construction in 1976 and was completed in 1980.
+Construction for a new terminal designed by Filipino architect Leandro Locsin began in 1976.
+It was designed to handle a million passengers annually and was completed in 1980.
 The project, in addition to runway expansions, was funded during the term of then-Congressman Manuel Garcia, whose congressional district covers the airport perimeter.
 Airbus A300 operations by Philippine Airlines started on September 1, 1989, marking the first widebody service to the city.
 The first scheduled international passenger service started on April 29, 1992, with the inauguration of Bouraq Airlines flights to Manado, Indonesia.
-After the launch of scheduled international flights to Davao, regular flights to Malaysia and Singapore were also commenced by Malaysia Airlines in 1996 and SilkAir in 1997, respectively.
+After the launch of scheduled international flights to Davao, regular flights to Kota Kinabalu, Malaysia and Singapore were also commenced by Malaysia Airlines in 1996 and SilkAir in 1997, respectively.